Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations

 \subsection{Subjective evaluation}

-We asked six undergraduate students of Engineering Physics ITS to evaluate the segmented audio files by manual and automatic transcriptions through listening tests and displayed waveforms.
+We asked six undergraduate students of Engineering Physics ITS to evaluate the segmented audio files produced by manual and automatic transcriptions through listening tests and displayed waveforms.
 First, the evaluators/annotators are asked to read the reference paper about how to count cough \cite{Turner2014}.
-Second, we provided them with the example of an audio file containing four coughs with emphasis on detecting single-cough signals.
+Second, we provided them with the example of an audio file containing four coughs that emphasized detecting single-cough signals.
 This stage requires annotators to listen and watch the displayed waveform.
-Third, the evaluators are asked to judge whether the given audio file contains a single-cough (labeled with "1") or non-single-cough (labeled with "0").
+Third, the evaluators are asked to judge whether the given audio file contains a single cough (labeled with "1") or a non-single cough (labeled with ``0").
 One of the annotations was removed due to high variability with other annotators, resulting in five evaluated raters.
 A majority voting method from five annotators chose the most frequent labels for calculating the performance of the segmentation methods.